ttoocs/CPSC599.Haptics/README.md

 #TODO:
-  * Springs
-  * Bounding box around keyboard?
-(Or somewhat better keyboard collisons, in anycase.)
-  * Table/Monitor.
-  * The most practical VNC ever.
+  * The most practical VNC ever. - Halfway there, just need to pass-through keys.